GeoffS/blokart-Mast-Butt-Ratchet-Block-Support/README.md

 ### Printing Parameters
-I have always printed these standing up so the "clip" section can be printed with solid perimeters.
-This gives it the strength and resilience to spread apart slightly without breaking when the clipped to the mast.
+I have always printed these standing up so the "clip" section can be printed with the perimeters running continuously around the clip.
+This avoids the lower strength of the inter-layer bond when they are spread apart slightly without breaking when the clipped to the mast.

+I've mostly printed these with solid perimeters (5) in the clip area, but I've also experimented with using two perimeters and gyroid infill.

 The "hook" section can have any infill you like.
 It's not a strength-critical area.